plr108-zz/web-perf/README.md

-## Udacity Front-End Web Developer Nanodegree
+# Udacity Front-End Web Developer Nanodegree
-###Project 4: Website Optimization
+## Project 4: Website Optimization

 This repository contains my submission for the Website Optimization project of the [Udacity Front-End Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).

+### Install Instructions

+* To install this website copy all files in the dist folder to the desired location on your web server.
+The two main pages optimized in this project are index.html and views/pizza.html.

+* The production version project can be rebuilt using gulp the default task.
+To rebuild, delete the dist folder and run the `gulp` command.
+Please see [this site](https://www.npmjs.com/package/gulp) for more information on using gulp.

+### Optimizations

 Here are the optimizations I made to meet the [specifications of the project](https://www.udacity.com/course/viewer#!/c-nd001/l-2735848561/m-2686388535).

-####The [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) score for index.html has been optimized (Score of 94 for Mobile, 96 for Desktop).
+#### The [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) score for index.html has been optimized (Score of 94 for Mobile, 96 for Desktop).

 * CSS resources related to above-the-fold content have been inlined in index.html